Ballot Instruction Phase (1996–2000)

 The ballot-instruction initiatives adopted between 1996 and 2000 form part of the broader congressional rotation reform sequence that followed the judicial foreclosure of state-administered congressional rotation mechanisms in U.S. Term Limits, Inc. v.
 Thornton (1995).

-After the closure of the state-administered eligibility pathway, reform strategies shifted toward ballot-based electoral signaling designed to communicate voter instruction to congressional delegations.
+After the closure of the state-administered eligibility pathway, institutional design shifted toward ballot-based electoral signaling designed to communicate voter instruction to congressional delegations.
 These mechanisms operated in several states during successive federal election cycles before the Supreme Court later addressed the architecture in Cook v.
 Gralike (2001).

 See: Institutional Response Sequence to Congressional Rotation Initiatives (1990–2001).